 About turquoise jewelry

-Do you know that in 17th century wearing turquoise jewelry was a must for a well dressed gentleman?
-The stone was popular to the point when all of the emeralds in the crown that Napoleon I gave Empress Marie Louise were replaced with Persian turquoise cabochons.
+Do you know that in the 17th century wearing turquoise jewelry was a must for a well-dressed gentleman?
+The stone was popular to the point when all of the emeralds in the crown that Napoleon I gave to Empress Marie Louise were replaced with Persian turquoise cabochons.

 Today Persian turquoise is beloved by jewelry aficionados for its warm, calming color.
 It may vary from sky-blue to green.
 As to the dark veins, it depends on your preferences and a certain piece.
 Some jewelry collectors prefer turquoise with web pattern of matrix as it adds character to a piece.